 How to Cite:

-Dharavath, H. N. & Bensen, T. M. & Gaddam, B., (2005) “Analysis of Print Attributes of Amplitude Modulated (AM) vs. Frequency Modulated (FM) Screening of Multicolor Offset Printing”, The Journal of Technology, Management, and Applied Engineering 21(3).
+Dharavath, H. N. & Bensen, T. M. & Gaddam, B., (2005) “Analysis of Print Attributes of Amplitude Modulated (AM) vs. Frequency Modulated (FM) Screening of Multicolor Offset Printing”, Journal of Industrial Technology 21(3).